railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 Sirius Black was sitting in Azkaban.
 Alone.
 In the dark.
 Transformed as Padfoot.
 He would get his revenge.

+He'd been plotting for some time, but the likelihood of Peter Pettigrew visiting him in prison, transforming back into a wizard infront of the Dementors and exposing himself for the fraud he was, Sirius reflected, was becoming increasingly unlikely.
+And that didn't even allow for the Dementors not actually caring.
+No. He had to act now.
 After giving it some thought however, Black realised that his station in life wasn't all bad.
 After all, not every prisoner has fur and a tail, and if one must spend undeserved time in Azkaban, doing so as a dog must be the most convenient way.

 He had a weird feeling that he would escape in another two and a bit years anyway, so the remaining time must be spend perfecting his ability to confuse everyone who only catches a glimpse of him out of the corner of their eye by transforming into his other form.